AbrahamArellano/amq-ha-shared-store-demo/README.md

 Set the correct variables:
 - PRODUCT_HOME = location where the AMQ 7 broker will be installed
 - SRC_DIR = location of the AMQ 7 installer "amq-broker-7.1.0-bin.zip"
 - SHARED_FILESYSTEM = location of the shared file system used for master and slave.
+The characters must be escaped.
 - HOST_IP= IP of the host where the current AMQ instance is deployed
 - MASTER_DEFAULT_PORT= port of the master AMQ instance
 - SLAVE_DEFAULT_PORT= port of the slave AMQ instance